 What is CSA?

 CSA stands for “Community Supported Agriculture”.
-Developed in the 1960’s in Japan, CSA programs are designed to build a relationship between the farmer and community.
+Developed in the 1960’s in Japan as well as by Black American professor of agriculture Booker T. Whatley, CSA programs are designed to build a relationship between the farmer and community and to make food accessible.

-We’re looking to connect community and growers.
-So that you know what you’re getting.
-Labels like organic become irrelevant because you know exactly where your food comes from.
-Trust is built up, you can communicate with farm and feedback, it’s a membership, a club and a team.
-Community involvement is critical to the functioning of the farm.
-Your support through commitment to the season is critical to cash flow.
+Soul Farm connects community and growers here in Cornwall so customers know what they’re getting.
+Labels like organic become irrelevant when you know exactly where your food comes from.
+As trust is built, you can communicate with the farm and give us feedback.
+It’s a membership, a club and a team.
+Community involvement is critical to the functioning of the farm and your support through commitment to the season is critical to cashflow.
+Check out these five reasons to join our CSA.

 Below is a video that explains it: